-In October, each Pilot Community will receive a summary report of the feedback collected including project recommendations focusing on recreation, stewardship, and river access.
+Once the pilot project is completed, each Pilot Community will receive a summary report of the feedback collected including project recommendations focusing on recreation, stewardship, and river access.
 Feedback gathered during the pilot community program period will be used to shape the TN RiverLine vision and identify local pilot projects for implementation.

 Investment: Over the past seven years, Paducah has invested $7.4 million in infrastructure to support recreational activities along our riverfront.
 This investment includes